Sue Woodford-Hollick

 Susan Mary Woodford-Hollick, Baroness Hollick, OBE (born 16 May 1945) is a British businesswoman and consultant with a wide-ranging involvement in broadcasting and the arts.
 A former investigative journalist, she worked for many years in television (as Sue Woodford), where her roles included producer/director of World in Action for Granada TV and founding commissioning editor of Multicultural Programmes for Channel Four.
 As a campaigner for human rights, world health, literacy, and the arts, she serves as trustee or patron of a range of charities and foundations.
 She is founder and co-director of Bringing up Baby Ltd, a childcare company.
-Other causes and organisations with which she is associated include the African Medical and Research Foundation (AMREF), the Leader's Quest Foundation, Complicité theatre company, Reprieve, the Free Word Centre, the Runnymede Trust and the SI Leeds Literary Prize.
+Other causes and organisations with which she is associated include the African Medical and Research Foundation, the Leader's Quest Foundation, Complicité theatre company, Reprieve, the Free Word Centre, the Runnymede Trust and the SI Leeds Literary Prize.
 Of English and Trinidadian heritage, she is married to Clive Hollick, Baron Hollick, with whom she has three daughters.